BlvckBytes/ItemPredicateParser/README.md

 - Handle chests being updated while the search-results are browsed
 - Text search should ignore color sequences
-- Tests for AST stringification, especially in regard to idempotency through stringification/parse cycles
 - If a syllable equals to a wildcard, disregard direct matches
 - If not all matches fit into the max_completer_results, add a "...and <x> more" as the last entry
 - Store the exact input on predicates, as to keep abbreviations alive when persisting